 With the exception of the application of environmental regulations, in particular those affecting the treatment of Taiga's treated wood products, Taiga's business is currently subject to few laws and regulations.
 Generally, there are laws that regulate credit practices, transporting products, importing and exporting products and employment.
 Such laws, regulations and related rules and policies are administered by various federal, state, provincial, municipal, regional and local agencies and other governmental authorities.
 New laws affecting Taiga's business could be enacted or changes to existing laws could be implemented, each of which might have a significant impact on Taiga's business.
 Failure of Taiga to comply with applicable laws and regulations may subject Taiga to civil or regulatory proceedings which may have a material adverse effect on its financial condition and results of operations.
-As Taiga may expand its United States regulations would also increase accordingly.
+As Taiga may expand its United States operations in the future, the potential for greater risk due to greater exposure of Taiga to United States regulations would also increase accordingly.